manasch/placements/placements/british_telecom.md

     Given these values, generate a permutation array B (of size N) which assigns the groups to the cities respectively such that the maximum friendship power can be formed.
 Friendship power is determined by the number of unique connections among X people, i.e. (X * (X - 1)) / 2.

-    Since this number can be large, give the answer module *mod_value (A number was given which I forgot)*.
+    Since this number can be large, give the answer % *mod_value (A number was given which I forgot)*.
 (Assume 1-indexing).

     Example: